youtype/boto3_stubs_docs/mypy_boto3_iam/client.md

 ### list_policies

-Lists all the managed policies that are available in your AWS account, including your own customer-defined managed policies and all AWS managed policies.
+Lists all the managed policies that are available in your account, including your own customer-defined managed policies and all Amazon Web Services managed policies.

 Type annotations for `boto3.client("iam").list_policies` method.